What Is A Panic Attack?

-Panic Attacks and Panic Disorder Treatment
+Panic Attacks And Panic Disorder Treatment

-- Cognitive Behavioral Therapy for Panic Disorder
+Cognitive Behavioral Therapy for Panic Disorder

-- Medications for Panic Disorder
+Medications for Panic Disorder

 There are several different classes of medications that are used to treat panic disorder.
 All of these types of medications reduce anxiety but do so in different ways and with different side effects and risks.

-This class of medication works by increasing the signaling between neurons that use a chemical called serotonin to communicate with each other.
-For reasons that are not well understood, this increase in serotonin-mediated signaling decreases anxiety.
+- Selective Serotonin Reuptake Inhibitors (SSRIs): This class of medication works by increasing the signaling between neurons that use a chemical called serotonin to communicate with each other.
+This increase in serotonin-mediated signaling decreases anxiety.
 SSRIs are taken every day regardless of anxiety level and usually take 6-8 weeks to reach full effect.
 The following drugs are classified as SSRIs: fluoxetine (Prozac), sertraline (Zoloft), citalopram (Celexa), escitalopram (Lexapro), paroxetine (Paxil), and fluvoxamine (Luvox).

-There are several other medications that are sometimes prescribed for anxiety and are not SSRIs or benzodiazepines.
+- Others: There are several other medications that are sometimes prescribed for anxiety and are not SSRIs or benzodiazepines.
 These include gabapentin (Neurontin), quetiapine (Seroquel), and hydroxyzine (Atarax).